 The Fed’s intentions moving forward here will be something we continue to keep a close eye on.
 Palm Desert home prices are rising…

-In the meantime, the valley’s real estate market yearns for that seasonal bump in inventory that just hasn’t materialized.
+Importantly, the valley’s real estate market yearns for that seasonal bump in inventory that just hasn’t materialized.
 The number of sales in January was down 17% from last January due to lack of inventory, but still approximately 23% higher than pre-pandemic levels.
-Multiple offer situations, with accepted offers at or above ask are the norm, especially in Palm Springs, Indio and Cathedral City (Avg.
+Multiple offer situations, with accepted offers at or above ask, are the norm, especially in Palm Springs, Indio and Cathedral City (Avg.
 1.5%,1.1% & 1.0% above ask).
 As stated by the Palm Desert Chamber of Commerce.

 Whether you are a seller or a buyer, there is still a great opportunity for you in this market.
 Let us help you navigate it.
 John Campbell has already helped 35 buyers and 26 sellers meet their real estate needs in the last 5 years.

-Reach out to a John Campbell, Real Estate Professional for more market information, or to see how much you can benefit from recent market trends on the sale of your home.
+Undoubtedly, reach out to John Campbell, a Real Estate Professional for more market information, or to see how much you can benefit from recent market trends on the sale of your home.

 Click here for a FREE Palm Desert Home Value Report

 - Area: 26.96 square miles (69.44 km2)

 - Elevation: 220 feet (67 m) above sea level